Montpellier Global Days 2024: At the Crossroads of Science and Humanism

 Content type: Portrait

 An advocate for green and responsible chemistry, Professor Philippe Dubois is an internationally renowned researcher in chemistry and materials science, particularly for his cutting-edge research on bioplastics.
-His innovative processes have led to numerous patented applications in industry, highlighting the essential role of chemistry in the ecological transition.
-As President and Rector of the University of Mons (UMons), located in French-speaking Belgium, he attaches as much importance to the international reputation of his institution as to the well-being of its students, teachers, and researchers.
+These innovative processes have led to numerous patented applications in industry, highlighting the essential role of chemistry in the ecological transition.
+As President and Rector of the University of Mons (UMons), located in French-speaking Belgium, he places equal importance on his institution’s international reputation and the well-being of its students, faculty, and researchers.
 He was awarded an honorary doctorate from the University of Montpellier on January 31, 2024.

-Milena Dragicevic Sesic: a peaceful fight for culture
+Milena Dragicevic Sesic: A Peaceful Struggle for Culture

 Content type: Portrait

-She is a remarkable figure who received an honorary doctorate from the University of Montpellier at the end of December 2023.
-A leading Serbian teacher who is deeply committed to research in her field of expertise, Milena Dragićević Šešić has helped to develop cultural policy studies around the world, notably through the UNESCO Chair she has held since 2004.
+It was a remarkable individual who received an honorary doctorate from the University of Montpellier in late December 2023.
+A leading Serbian scholar deeply committed to advancing research in her field of expertise, Milena Dragićević Šešić has helped develop cultural policy studies worldwide, notably through the UNESCO Chair she has held since 2004.

 Content type: Portrait

-In residence in Montpellier in the fall of 2023 thanks to the UM's MAK'IT (Montpellier Advanced Knowledge Institute on Transitions) program, ecologist Jean-Paul Metzger, professor at the University of São Paulo, has continued his research linking ecology and quality of life with his French counterparts.
+During his fall 2023 residency in Montpellier through the University of Montpellier’s MAK’IT (Montpellier Advanced Knowledge Institute on Transitions) program, ecologist Jean-Paul Metzger, a professor at the University of São Paulo, continued his research—which bridges ecology and quality of life—in collaboration with his French colleagues.

 Content type: Portrait

 With the NEMESIS project, mathematician Daniele Di Pietro has just secured €7.8 million in ERC Synergy funding.
-His goal is to overcome current technological barriers in numerical simulations of complex physical problems.
-This is a crowning achievement for the director of the Montpellier-based Alexandre Grothendieck Institute, who recounts his journey in this discipline, which he did not originally intend to pursue.
+His goal: to overcome current technological barriers in the numerical simulation of complex physical problems.
+This is a major achievement for Alexandre Grothendieck, director of the Montpellier institute, who recounts his journey in this field—one he never intended to pursue.

 Paul Antonio: Journey to the Center of the Earth